kalexandriabond/loki_1/session_procedure.md

 `git push`

-check for physio + BOLD + structural data on flywheel check that behavioral data is uploaded to repo and complete
+check for physio + BOLD + structural data on flywheel

+check that behavioral data is uploaded to this repo and complete

+transfer a copy of EDF data to lab Dropbox

 at end of each week of sessions: